 While bankruptcy is not the only solution to debt problems or money trouble, it is sometimes the best solution.

-We are here to help you figure out whether bankruptcy is right for you and – if it is – provide Bankruptcy services to help you file.
+We are here to help you figure out whether bankruptcy is right for you and – if it is – provide bankruptcy services to help you file.

 When you go bankrupt you assign all your assets – everything you own, have a right to, or interest in – to the Licensed Insolvency Trustee (LCTaylor) for the general benefit of your creditors.

 Your Licensed Insolvency Trustee will be able to define more precisely what assets are exempt and how the exemptions apply in your particular situation.
 There are, however, several exceptions to this, depending on the province in which you live.

 The Bankruptcy and Insolvency Act also states you should – if you can afford it – make payments to your creditors through the course of a bankruptcy.
 Your monthly payment capabilities will be worked out with your Trustee and will vary depending on your financial circumstances.